 The rules for agrichemical application vary significantly between regional plans.
-A revised NZS8409 (due for publication in July 2021) incorporates the significant changes to the regulatory environment, technology and updates to good practice.
+A revised NZS 8409 (published in August 2021) incorporates the significant changes to the regulatory environment, technology and updates to good practice.
 It provides a consistent approach to the management of the environmental risks associated with agrichemical use and also introduces new tools to assist with risk management such as new requirements for notification and signage, recommended training and the introduction of an on-site risk assessment to be undertaken prior to all spraying.

 It is notoriously difficult to obtain a successful prosecution for off-target spray drift damage.
 As a result, there seems to be a reluctance to investigate claims of off-target drift - perhaps they are put in the 'too-hard' basket.